-What you must pay when you get these services Services that are covered for you Vision care You pay 20% of the costs for Medicare covered Covered services include: services • Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for There is no coinsurance, age-related macular degeneration.
-Original Medicare doesn't copayment, or deductible cover routine eye exams (eye refractions) for eyeglasses/ for a routine eye exam. contacts • For people who are at high risk of glaucoma, we will cover There is no coinsurance, one glaucoma screening each year.
-People at high risk of copayment, or deductible glaucoma include: people with a family history of glaucoma, for eyewear covered under people with diabetes, African Americans who are age 50 and the supplemental benefit. older and Hispanic Americans who are 65 or older Allowed up to \$300 per • For people with diabetes, screening for diabetic retinopathy is year. covered once per year • One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens.
+Services that are covered for you What you must pay when you get these services Vision care Covered services include: You pay 20% of the costs for Medicare covered services • Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
+Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/ contacts There is no coinsurance, copayment, or deductible for a routine eye exam. • For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
+People at high risk of glaucoma include: people with a family history of glaucoma, people with diabetes, African Americans who are age 50 and older and Hispanic Americans who are 65 or older There is no coinsurance, copayment, or deductible for eyewear covered under the supplemental benefit. • For people with diabetes, screening for diabetic retinopathy is covered once per year Allowed up to \$225 per year. • One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens.
 (If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.)
-Supplemental Benefit: • One (1) routine eye exam every year • Eyewear (contact lenses or eyeglases (lenses and frames)) Welcome to Medicare preventive visit There is no coinsurance, copayment, or deductible The plan covers the one-time Welcome to Medicare preventive for the Welcome to visit.
-The visit includes a review of your health, as well as Medicare preventive visit. education and counseling about the preventive services you need (including certain screenings and shots (or vaccines)), and referrals for other care if needed.
+Supplemental Benefit: • One (1) routine eye exam every year • Eyewear (contact lenses or eyeglases (lenses and frames)) Must use plan assigned Flex (debit) card to purchase eyewear at any locations that accepts credit cards.
+For more information call member services (phone numbers are printed on the back cover of this booklet).
+Welcome to Medicare preventive visit There is no coinsurance, The plan covers the one-time Welcome to Medicare preventive visit.
+The visit includes a review of your health, as well as education and counseling about the preventive services you need (including certain screenings and shots (or vaccines)), and referrals for other care if needed. copayment, or deductible for the Welcome to Medicare preventive visit.
+Important: We asser the Welsome to Medicare preventive visit

 Important: We cover the Welcome to Medicare preventive visit only within the first 12 months you have Medicare Part B. When you make your appointment, let your doctor's office know you would like to schedule your Welcome to Medicare preventive visit.